ietf-wg-jose/json-web-proof/draft-ietf-jose-json-proof-algorithms.md

 <{{./fixtures/build/cpt-issued-form.cbor.hex}}>
 Fixtures: Issued Form (SU-ES256, CBOR)

-With the holder presenting using the same parameters and selective disclosure as in the previous
+The presented form, similarly to the issued form above, is made with the holder conveying the same parameters and the same set of selectively disclosed payloads as the JPT above:
-appendix:

 <{{./fixtures/build/cpt-presentation-protected-header.edn}}>
 Figure: Holder Protected Header (SU-ES256, CBOR)

-When the appropriate proof is generated and the message is serialized, the CPT is represented by the following CBOR (in hex):
+When the appropriate proof is generated, the CPT is serialized into the following CBOR (in hex):

 <{{./fixtures/build/cpt-presented-form.cbor.hex}}>
 Figure: Presented Form (SU-ES256, CBOR)